IncrementalTransitionOfCCodeIntoRust/racecondition_c2rust/README.md

 ```

 ## About
+The author of this slightly modified program is Adithya B.
+This is learning material used at the Course USP and CD Lab at the Jyothy Institue of Technology.

 The initial C program was designed to produce a race condition for long strings that are printed character by character,
 eventually fighting for the same pid_t.